Napoli celebrate title triumph on day of goodbyes

 "I would tell them to trust these boys because they have a human and playing quality that means you can allow them to keep the ball rolling," said Spalletti.

-Fabio Quagliarella was honoured by his fellow Napoli supporters in his final match in Italy's top-flight on an emotional day for the Samp captain.
+Fabio Quagliarella openly blubbed as he was honoured by his fellow Napoli supporters in his final match in Italy's top-flight.

-Napoli fans considered him an enemy when he left for hated rivals Juventus after just one season in 2010, unaware until years later that a bizarre stalking plot had forced his departure.

-The 40-year-old, who has scored 182 Serie A goals, openly blubbed after being given a plaque by supporters who also unfurled a banner in the stands which said "you will never be forgotten by your people".

-He was then given a rousing round of applause and hugs from opposition players when he was substituted in the final moments of a procession for Napoli.
+The 40-year-old, who has scored 182 Serie A goals, openly blubbed after being given a plaque by supporters who also unfurled a banner in the stands which said "you will never be forgotten by your people", and was given a rousing applause when he was substituted late on.

-Quagliarella may continue his playing career next season as under new ownership and with bankruptcy no longer looming Samp try to return to the top flight.

-Later Zlatan Ibrahimovic will say farewell to AC Milan supporters after their final game against Verona, who are fighting for their top-flight lives.
+Napoli fans considered the Samp captain an enemy when he left for hated rivals Juventus after just one season in 2010, unaware until years later that a bizarre stalking plot had forced his departure.

+Zlatan Ibrahimovic was also emotional on his AC Milan farewell, a 3-1 win over Verona which sent their opponents into a relegation play-off with Spezia who lost 2-1 at Roma.

-The 41-year-old was a key figure in Milan's resurgence to the top of Italian football after his return to the club as a free agent in late 2019, helping to bring them back from the doldrums and eventually win the Scudetto last season.
+The 41-year-old, a key figure in Milan's resurgence to the top of Italian football since his return in late 2019, was in the stands injured as he has been for most of the season ahead of a post-match ceremony in which he will say goodbye to supporters.

-But he has only started one match and netted once for Milan in an injury-plagued season, a 3-1 win at Udinese in March in which he became the oldest goal scorer in Serie A history.
+Ibrahimovic has only started one match and netted once for Milan this season, a 3-1 win at Udinese in March in which he became the oldest goal scorer in Serie A history.

-Verona sit just inside the drop zone, level on 31 points with Spezia who are at Roma, and if the pair finish the season with the same tally they will contest a play-off to see who goes down to Serie B.
+He was hugged by Rafael Leao who after signing a new deal until 2028 with fourth-placed Milan on Friday scored twice late on to secure the win for Milan.

+However Paulo Dybala's stoppage time penalty ensured Europa League football for Roma and sent Spezia into a one-off match next Sunday set to decide their and Verona's fate.

 © 2023 AFP